-Put simply, the "Ampere" doesn't care about the direction or
+Put simply, your ammeter doesn't care about the direction or

 So, in order to simplify our measurements and our mental picture of

 Electric Currents, we cut away the unused parts of the picture.
-We make
+We look

 particles which were flowing forward.
 We ignore their speed, and instead

-measure only the flow rate: the number of charges flowing per second.
+measure only the flow rate: the total charge flowing per second.
 We

 stop thinking of current as being a flow of real physical particles.